aellerton/vue-ts-yarn1-monorepo/README.md

 ## Adding and managing dependencies

-To add a package to all workspces:
+To add a package to all workspaces:

     # In the root dir of this repo...
     # The "-W" is the important bit:
     yarn add package-name-here -W

-To add a package to a specific workspace (e.g. the 'daemon' area):
+To add a package to a specific workspace, e.g. to the service:

-    yarn workspace daemon add package-name-here
+    yarn workspace svc add package-name-here

 The same operation, but a 'dev' package:

-    yarn workspace daemon add package-name-here --dev # or '-D'
+    yarn workspace daemon add package-name-here -D  # or --dev

-Update the 'daemon' local module to use the 'foolib' local module - note that the specific version seems to e a requirement, which is weird.
-Not sure if it can be avoided:
+x Update the 'daemon' local module to use the 'foolib' local module - note that x the specific version seems to e a requirement, which is weird.
+Not sure if it x can be avoided:

-    yarn workspace daemon add foolib@0.1.0
+    NEED? $ yarn workspace daemon add foolib@0.1.0

 Remember to check conflicts using 'syncpack':